hellojyoti03/react-deep-table/NEW_FEATURE.md

 ## Submission

-Once you have prepared your feature proposal, please submit it as an issue in the [Issues](https://github.com/hellojyoti03/react-share-pro/issues) section of the repository.
+Once you have prepared your feature proposal, please submit it as an issue in the [Issues](https://github.com/hellojyoti03/react-deep-table/issues) section of the repository.
 Make sure to label it as a "Feature Request" to help us categorize it properly.

-Thank you for your interest in improving `react-share-pro`!
+Thank you for your interest in improving `react-deep-table`!
 We look forward to your ideas.